Existence and structure of solutions for general $P$-area minimizing surface: Abstract

 \section{Abstract}

 We study existence and structure of solutions to the Dirichlet and Neumann boundary problems associated with minimizers of the functional $I(u)=\int_{\Omega} (\phi(x, D u + F)+Hu) \, dx$, where $\phi (x, \xi)$, among other properties, is convex and homogeneous of degree $1$ with respect to $\xi$.
 We show that there exists an underlying vector field $N$ that characterizes the existence and structure of all minimizers.
-In particular we prove that if $\Omega$ satisfies a so called barrier condition, then $ I(u)$ has a minimizer in $BV_f(\Omega)=\{u\in BV(\Omega): u|_{\partial \Omega}=f\}$.
+We also investigate existence of solutions under the barrier condition on $\partial \Omega$.
 The results in this paper generalize and unify many results in the literature about existence of minimizers of least gradient problems and $P-$area minimizing surfaces.